William S. Harney: American Civil War

 As the American Civil War began, Harney was still in command of the Army's Department of the West based at Jefferson Barracks in St. Louis, Missouri, and his wife's family was prominent in the area.
 General Twiggs accepted a Confederate commission to head the Department of Louisiana and was accordingly dismissed from the US Army and replaced by Edwin V. Sumner.
-Missouri Governor Claiborne Jackson was pro-secession, but the majority of Missourians favored Union.
+Missouri Governor Claiborne Jackson was pro-secession, but the majority of Missourians favored the Union.
 After the bombardment of Fort Sumter, President Abraham Lincoln called for troops to suppress the rebellion.
 Jackson refused and began plotting with Confederate authorities to bring about Missouri's secession by a military coup.

 On May 10, 1861, Captain Nathaniel Lyon, commander of the St. Louis Arsenal, led a force of unofficial Unionist "Home Guards" to capture a force of state militia that were poised to seize the Arsenal by acting without any authorization from Harney, his superior.
 The Camp Jackson Affair resulted in a bloody riot in St. Louis, which horrified Harney.

 The state legislature responded by reorganizing the militia as the Missouri State Guard and authorizing it to resist an invasion by federal troops.
 Harney tried to calm the situation and agreed to the Price–Harney Truce with Guard Commander Sterling Price, who was married to Harney's wife's niece.
 They agreed that the State Guard would control most of Missouri while federal troops stayed near St. Louis.
-The deal also involved Missouri Governor Claiborne Jackson, who favored secession but swore allegiance to the Union.
+The deal also involved Missouri Governor Claiborne Jackson, who was pro-secession and declared Missouri as seceding from the Union on August 5, 1861, despite the majority of the citizens of Missouri being pro-Union, resulting in Jackson being impeached by the people and replaced by a provisional governor, as was the lieutenant governor, secretary of state and some of the legislature.
+Despite the majority of the population being pro-Union, the Confederacy admitted Missouri as state, this resulted in Jackson and the southern sympathizing members of the state government being forced to flee south to Arkansas, where they lead a government-in-exile.